Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    </properties>
    ```

-   `ssm` is the Database name.
-User need to create it manully through MySQL client.
+   `ssm` is the database name.
+User needs to create it manually through MySQL client.

-   After all finish the SSM configuration, we can start to deploy the SSM package with the configuration files to all involved servers.

 * **Configure TiDB (optional)**